Elections in French Guiana

 French Guiana elects a legislature on the regional and departmental level.
 The legislature consists of two councils with diverging powers.
-The Regional Council (Conseil régional) has 31 members, elected for a four-year term by proportional representation.
-The General Council (Conseil général) has members elected for a six-year term in single-seat constituencies.
+The Regional Council (Conseil régional), is one of the four French Overseas Departments along with Guadeloupe, Martinique, and Réunion.
+The four departments were upgraded from territorial political status in 1946 and they gained the right to regional councils along with all metropolitan France in January 1974.
+The Regional Council has 31 members, elected for a four-year term by proportional representation.
+The General Council(Conseil général) has members elected for a six-year term in single-seat constituencies.

 French Guiana has a multi-party system, with numerous parties in which no one party often has a chance of gaining power alone, and parties must work with each other to form coalition governments.